Star Mage: Plot synopsis

 Darien Connors seems like a normal nerdy kid attending Cocoa Beach High.
 He has a crush on a girl, gets into trouble with bullies and lives a typical normal life – with one exception – his famous astronaut father.
-His dad, Douglas Connors, is a famous astronaut who was lost on a crewed mission to Mars.
+His father, Douglas Connors, is an astronaut who was lost on a crewed mission to Mars.

 Bullies hurt Darien by stringing him up on the school flagpole and suddenly Darien manifests strange magical powers.
 Using the powers, he frees himself and races into the woods, where he is taken up in a spaceship by Arylos.

-Arylos informs Darien that he Is not from Earth and is a Star Mage – a wizard with strange magical powers called kishpu.
+Arylos informs Darien that he is not from Earth and is a Star Mage – a wizard with magical powers called kishpu.

-Darien would later find out that his father Douglas Connors was actually Dalidor the Magnificent and his brother Orasmas Xul Sarrum was the leader of a rebel sect of mages called the Bel Etu.
+Darien would later find out that his father Douglas was actually Dalidor the Magnificent and his brother Orasmas Xul Sarrum was the leader of a rebel sect of mages called the Bel Etu.

-It’s up to Darien, Arylos and his new friends Tirwa, Anthaar, and Unura to stop Orasmas and his secret weapon.
+It's up to Darien, Arylos, and his new friends Tirwa, Anthaar, and Unura to stop Orasmas and his secret weapon.

 Characters

 Darien Connors

 Darien is the son of King Dalidor and Queen Kaela of Eridu.
-Raised on Earth by his father after Orasmas’ rebellion, Darien was ignorant in the ways of his sect, the Sarru Kishpu.
+Raised on Earth by his father after Orasmas' rebellion, Darien was ignorant in the ways of his sect, the Sarru Kishpu.